Lunch with an Old Bag Committee

 You can learn more about our Committee members below:

 Fiona has been a volunteer with The Prince's Trust since 2011, is a member of The Prince's Trust Scotland Advisory Council and has Chaired LWOB since 2013.
 She is a specialist tax partner with Springfords Accountants, and confesses to a handbag habit which is second only to her shoe habit!

 Fiona says "Chairing LWOB is a challenge, but great fun, as part of an awesome team!
-Over the past seven years, I've learned a lot about The Prince's Trust and how it helps young people.
+Over the past nine years, I've learned a lot about The Prince's Trust and how it helps young people.
 I've also met a number of young people helped by the Trust, and have seen first-hand what a huge difference the money we raise at LWOB makes.